 Mayor’s Push To Make Paid Time Off Required For NYC Employees

-In early January, New York City Mayor Bill de Blasio announced legislation that would make two weeks of paid personal time off (PTO) a requirement for city employees.
+In early January, New York City Mayor Bill de Blasio announced legislation that would take two weeks of paid personal time off (PTO) a requirement for city employees.
 This is all part of his push to make New York City, “the fairest big city in America”.
 If approved by the City Council, it would be the nation’s first state requiring paid time off for its workers – the first of its kind.

 The mayor’s office reports, over a half million full-time and part-time employees in the state with no paid time off.
 This is in contrast to state government employees, who receive two weeks of Paid Personal Leave per year.